 I often joke that if I knew then what I know now, I would have been such a better mom when my children were little.
 I don’t think it’s often what we know that makes us better mothers, I think it ties in with our confidence as a mom.
-The more confident I was in my abilities with my children, the better it was: feedings, outings, bedtimes, etc. This doesn’t mean that we shouldn’t have or embrace feelings of being unsure – having those feelings means that we are taking our job as mom very responsibly.
+The more confident I was in my abilities with my children, the better it was and the more self-assured mom I became: feedings, outings, bedtimes, etc. This doesn’t mean that we shouldn’t have or embrace feelings of being unsure – having those feelings means that we are taking our job as mom very responsibly.
 Your baby already knows you’re a pro – read on to help you believe it, too!

 1. ACT LIKE A BABY PRO

 We’ve all heard the old saying “fake it til you make it” and there is some truth in it.
 To be more confident – start acting like it.
 The self-assuredness that comes with repeating an action (i.e. diaper changing, cleaning umbilical cord, etc.) will help your baby feel safer, calmer and happier.

 2. DON’T ENTERTAIN BAD ADVICE

 Although well meaning friends and family will surely inundate you with advice, be selective of which advice you choose to follow.
 Those early weeks of nighttime feedings can have you so dazed and weary that often new moms will give in to the certainty of experience although the advice may be outdated or not recommended by experts.

 3. YOU ARE NOT A “BAD MOMMY”